alma-oss/fkafka-application/README.md

 - Default error handler is set to `ShutDown` on error.
 - Default `GroupId` is `Random`.
 And if you define group id without `connection` it will be used for all connections unless you explicitly set other group id for them.
 - Default `Spot` is `Zone = common; Bucket = all`.
+- Default `Checker` for kafka is default checker defined in Kafka library.

 ### Environment computed expression
 It allows you to parse .env files and get other environment variables to use in you application workflow.